cloudlinux/cloudlinux-doc-test/docs/cloudlinux-os-plus/README.md

 * Creating a user alert for one user, so admin can select a server and a user.
 * Creating a user alert for all users on several servers/all servers (in this case admin can't select users - all users will be selected automatically)

+#### What is the Firing state of the alert?

+This is the state of an alert that has been active for longer than the configured threshold duration.

 #### Alert notifications